Eliasyoussef47/Configs/README.md

 AppConfigs appConfigs = ConfigsTools.GetConfigs<AppConfigs>();
 // Get a value from the configurations file. bool appConfigActivated = appConfigs.Activated;
-// This is the value at time GetConfigs was called.
+// This is the value at the time GetConfigs was called.
 If you want updated values then you have to call
 // GetConfigs again.
 ```